RomainFallet/nas-raspberry-nextcloud/README.md

 sudo mdadm --create --verbose /dev/md0 --level=1 --raid-devices=2 /dev/sda /dev/sdb
 ```

-If you see a warning saying by "Note: this array has metadata at the start and may not be suitable as a boot device.".
+If you see a warning saying "Note: this array has metadata at the start and may not be suitable as a boot device.".
 Press "y" and then "Enter", it is safe to continue.

 Your drives will start their mirroring process (even if there is no data, it's how the RAID1 work).
 This can take some time to complete, but the array can be used during this time.